webdew-logo-new_v2-1

 Agility is a headless CMS that allows you to manage content from a single place and present it anywhere through RESTful APIs, GraphQL, and JAMstack.

-You also get an abundance of options to manage your content, including features for content modeling, SEO, scheduling, content relationships, etc. Agility CMS makes sure your content loads swiftly by deploying content via CDNs.
+You also get an abundance of options to manage your content, including features for content modelling, SEO, scheduling, content relationships, etc. Agility CMS makes sure your content loads swiftly by deploying content via CDNs.

 Features: